 Selenium deficiency is associated with impaired sperm production and motility and miscarriage, protects immune system, decrease free radical damage - 2 Brazil Nuts 1 OZ has 780 DV, Tuna 3 OZ has 95 DV, Beef 50DV, 1 Egg 20 DV, Rice 15 DV.

-Zinc - 6 Oysters 513DV, 3 oz Beef Shanks 59DV, 1 oz Pork 28DV, 1 cup yoghurt 11 DV, In addition nuts, seeds, especially Pumpkin seeds (dairy products, whole grains, and brewers’ yeast.
+Zinc - 6 Oysters 513DV, 3 oz Beef Shanks 59DV, 1 oz Pork 28DV, 1 cup yoghurt 11 DV, In addition nuts, seeds, especially Pumpkin seeds (dairy products, whole grains, and brewers’ yeast

 *This information is for educational purposes and we recommend to discuss any changes in diet or lifestyle with a medical professional

-Prenatal Reflexology integrates compassionate dialogue with remedial reflexology to set the stage for a positive transition into parenthood
+Integrates compassionate dialogue with remedial reflexology to set the stage for a positive transition into parenthood

-Prenatal Reflexology helps to decrease pregnancy related conditions such as anxiety, pains, gestational diabetes, and hypertension.
+Helps to decrease pregnancy related conditions such as anxiety, pains, gestational diabetes, and hypertension.

-Prenatal Reflexology promotes a natural un-medicated birth
+Promotes a natural un-edcated birth

-Prenatal Reflexology helps to decrease the chance of postpartum depression
+Decreases the chance of postpartum depression

 Prenatal Reflexology helps with the following conditions: